humdrum-tools/humdrum-documentation/tool/rend/index.md

 ### DESCRIPTION

-The **rend** command breaks apart data tokens from selected input spines into one or more sub-tokens distributed across one or more newly created output spines.
+The <span class="tool">rend</span> command breaks apart data tokens from selected input spines into one or more sub-tokens distributed across one or more newly created output spines.
 The user specifies which input spine or spines are to be split.
 The manner in which the signifiers are to be distributed is